yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 * Accept the **native_callback_uri** parameter and forward it to *Downstream Authorization Servers*.
 * Ensure *Downstream Authorization Servers* it federates to, offer a *native_authorization_endpoint*, otherwise return error=native_app2app_unsupported.
-* MAY provide *Routing Instructions Response*.

 ### Native Authorization Request

-This is an OAuth authorization code flow request, interoperable with all OAuth RFCs.
-In addition, it accepts the follwing parameter:
+This is an OAuth authorization request, interoperable with other OAuth RFCs, which also accepts the follwing parameter:

 **native_callback_uri**:
 : *Client App's* redirect_uri, claimed as a deep link and invoked by *User-Interacting App* to natively return to *Client App*.